MSBA/MBA Dual Degree

 MBA core courses may be waived.
 Required MBA courses (SBS 700, MBA 701,MBA 710, MBA 721, MBA 730, MBA 740, MBA 745, MBA 750, MBA 760, and MBA 770) cannot be waived.
 To waive an MBA core course, a student must successfully complete equivalent academic coursework at the undergraduate/graduate level in the seven (7) years prior to the MSBA/MBA matriculation, with a grade of "B" or better, and provide official transcripts (with English translation if applicable).

-All waiver requests are evaluated upon a student's acceptance into the MSBA/MBA Program and are waived during the student's first semester.
+All course substitution and waiver requests are evaluated upon a student's acceptance into the MSBA/MBA Program and are waived during the student's first semester.
 Students may also elect to take a proficiency exam, for a fee, to gain an MBA core course waiver.
 Proficiency exams must be taken in the first semester and are administered on the Boston Campus.

 All MSBA/MBA students must complete a minimum of 45 credits (16 courses and SBS 700) in the Sawyer Business School.
 Students previously enrolled in an SBS graduate program and who successfully completed MBA 600, SBS 600, or SBS 700 with a "P" grade or grade of "B" or better, are not required to retake the course; therefore are only required to complete a minimum of 44 credits in the Sawyer Business School.